Semicolon42/MyConfigurations/git/git_alias.md

 To check that they've been added correctly, first run `git config --list`.
 You should see something like this in the midst of all your other configuration:

 ```
+alias.up=pull --rebase --autostash
 alias.hist=log --pretty=format:"%h %ad | %s%d [%an]" --graph --date=short
 alias.lol=log --graph --decorate --pretty=oneline --abbrev-commit --all
 alias.mylog=log --pretty=format:'%h %s [%an]' --graph
 ```

-Then the output of each should look like this.
+Then the output of each of the Logs additions should look like the following:

 ## Hist